JEGGEgit/Checklist/README.md

 Notes
 -----

-This **Checklist** can be easily adapted and can also be printed if necessary.
+This **Checklist** can be easily adapted and also be printed if necessary.
 The idea is to quickly create a sequence for playing through individual steps.

 I created the whole thing based on checklists for airplanes.